-- 1. Use a freezer bag to line the bottom of your bucket. - 2.
-Place 1 cup of water in the bag/bucket. - 3.
+- 1. Put a freezer bag in your bucket. - 2.
+Place about 1/3 cup of water in the bag/bucket. - 3.
 Add 2 spoonfuls of sand, stirring well.
-(NOTE: Do not stir so hard that you rip the freezer bag lining!!) - 4.
-Add a dash of ammonia.
+(NOTE: Do not stir so hard that you rip the freezer bag!) - 4.
+Add a dash of ammonia. - 5.
+Add a dash of organic material (potting soil).
+Stir until well-mixed.

-- 5. Add a dash of organic material (potting soil).
-Stir until well-mixed. - 6.
-Your TA will place a block or chunk of dry ice inside a towel and crush the block with the mallet and give you some crushed dry ice. - 7.
-Add 1 cup of crushed dry ice to the bucket, while stirring vigorously.
+- 6. Your TA will place a block or chunk of dry ice inside a towel and crush the block with the mallet and give you some crushed dry ice. - 7.
+Add about 1 cup of crushed dry ice to the bucket, while stirring vigorously.
 (NOTE: Do not stir so hard that you rip the freezer bag!!) - 8.
 Continue stirring until mixture is almost frozen. - 9.
-Lift the comet out of the bucket using the plastic liner and shape it for a few seconds as if you were building a snowball (use gloves!). - 10.
-Add 1/2 cup water and wait until mixture is frozen. - 11.
+Lift the comet out of the bucket, keeping it in the freezer bag, and shape it for a few seconds as if you were building a snowball (wear gloves!). - 10.
+If not a solid mass, add small amounts of water and keep working the "snowball" until the mixture is completely frozen. - 11.
 Unwrap the comet once it is frozen enough to hold its shape.